thymikee/jest-preset-angular/README.md

 ## Troubleshooting

-Problems may arise if you're using custom builds (this preset is tailored for `angular-cli` as firsty priority).
-Please be adivsed that every entry in default configuration may be overriden to best suite your app's needs.
+Problems may arise if you're using custom builds (this preset is tailored for `angular-cli` as firstly priority).
+Please be advised that every entry in default configuration may be overridden to best suite your app's needs.

 ### @Input() bindings are not reflected into fixture when `ChangeDetectionStrategy.OnPush` is used